-Each application pod can then have its module configured to send to a sigsci-agent at the service name and port defined by the service.
+Each application pod must then have its module configured to send to a sigsci-agent at the service name and port defined by the service.
 In this example the module would be configured to sent to host sigsci-agent-my-site-name and port 737.
-These values would be defined by the service as well as the SIGSCI RPC ADDRESS (or SIGSCI ENVOY GRPC ADDRESS if envoy is being used).
+These values are defined by the service as well as the SIGSCI_RPC_ADDRESS configuration option (or SIGSCI_ENVOY_GRPC_ADDRESS if Envoy is being used).

 As for scaling, each pod that connects to this service will be assigned a sigsci-agent running in the service and affinity will be locked to this agent.
-If the agent is then updated or otherwise removed from the service (such as an autoscaling down event) the agent will be reassigned to the client application pod.
+If the agent is then updated or otherwise removed from the service (such as due to an autoscaling down event) the agent will be reassigned to the client application pod.
 Because of how agents are assigned to pods with affinity, the maximum number of active agents will not be more than the number of pods connecting to the service.
 This should be considered when determining the number of replicas and/or autoscaling parameters.

 The deployment can be autoscaled.
 As an example, it is possible to autoscale with a Horizontal Pod Autoscaler via kubectl autoscale.
-In the example below the deployment will use a minimum of 2 agents and be scaled up to 6 agents whenever the overall CPU usage reaches 60%.
+In the example below, the deployment will use a minimum of 2 agents and be scaled up to 6 agents whenever the overall CPU usage reaches 60%.
 Note again, however, that all of these agents will only be handling a single Signal Sciences site.